 - If there’s any way for your business to benefit from a product-led and search-driven content strategy.

 Psst!
-We’re launching an Ahrefs connector soon so you can move your Ahrefs data to your reporting or analytics platform of choice (whether that’s Google Sheets, Google Data Studio, or Excel).
+We’ve just launched an Ahrefs connector that allows you to move your backlink and cross-link data to your reporting or analytics platform of choice (whether that’s Google Sheets, Google Data Studio, or Excel).

 We streamline your marketing data so you can focus on the insights.